RADHIKESHS/Electricity-Bill-Payment-System/README.md

 # dainty-knee-9326

 # Consumer Management System
 The Consumer Management System is a Java-based application that allows both consumers and administrators to manage various aspects of the billing and complaint processes.
-The system includes two main interfaces: the Consumer UI and the Admin UI.
+The system includes two interfaces: the Consumer UI and the Admin UI.

 # Consumer UI
 The Consumer UI is designed for individual consumers to manage their accounts, view their bills, pay their bills, and file complaints.
 The system includes the following functionalities for consumers: